matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 with sufficient permission could automatically add themselves into the via event via the bot from MSC2962?)

+## Future extensions

+The following sections are not blocking parts of this proposal, but are included as a useful reference for how we imagine it will be extended in future.

 ### Auto-joined children

-The `auto_join` flag on a child listing allows a space admin to list the sub-spaces and rooms in that space which should be automatically joined by members of that space.
-(This is not a force-join, which are descoped for a future MSC; the user can subsequently part these room if they desire.)
+We could add an `auto_join` flag to `m.space.child` events to allow a space admin to list the sub-spaces and rooms in that space which should be automatically joined by members of that space.

+This would be distinct from a force-join: the user could subsequently part any auto-joined room if they desire.

-Joining should be performed by the client.
-This can optionally be sped up by using [MSC2946](https://github.com/matrix-org/matrix-doc/pull/2946) to get a summary of the spacetree to be joined, and then using a batch join API (when available) to join whichever subset of it makes most sense for the client's UX.
+Joining would be performed by the client.
+This could possibly be sped up by using a summary API (such as that proposed in [MSC2946](https://github.com/matrix-org/matrix-doc/pull/2946)) to get a summary of the spacetree to be joined, and then using a batch join API to join whichever subset of it makes most sense for the client's UX.

 Obviously auto-joining can be a DoS vector, and we consider it to be antisocial for a space to try to autojoin its members to more than 100 children (in total).